nikist97/Python-DataStructures/README.md

 queue.size() # returns the number of elements in the queue len(queue) # same as queue.size()
-queue.is_empty() # return True if queue is empty and False otherwise

 str(queue) # returns the string representation of the python deque object containing the elements of the queue